 meta name="viewport"tag to tell the browser how to adjust the content.

-- Check out our Web Fundamentals site for further documentation.
+- Check out Web Fundamentals for more documentation.

 Using meta name="viewport"

-To signal to browsers that your page will adapt to all devices, add a meta tag to the head of the document:
+To signal to browsers that your page adapts to all devices, add a meta tag to the head of the document: